OpenProteinAI/openprotein-docs/src/poet/prompts.md

 ## What is a prompt?

 A prompt is an input instructing a Generative AI model to generate the desired response.
 PoET uses a prompt that is a set of related sequences.
-They may be homologues, family members, or some other grouping that represents your protein of interest.
+They may be homologs, family members, or some other grouping that represents your protein of interest.

 ## Creating a prompt